 Gender

-“Australia says no to violence against women”.
 This is the catch phrase of the new millennium.
-It is a good catch phrase, as it identifies a problem and a direction.
-The problem is violence, the direction is against women.
+It is a good catch phrase, as it identifies a problem and a direction – that the problem is violence and the direction is against women.

 Statistically speaking, women are generally the ones who are the victims and men are the perpetrators, and it is worth acknowledging the dominance of these statistics.
 However women are not the only victims, and men are not the only perpetrators.
-Statistics show that men are victimised at a ratio of 1 male victim out of every 3 violent situations [link].
+Statistics show that men are victimised at a ratio of 1 male victim out of every 3 violent situations [External Source].
 There is a massive paucity of resources to help men.
 This is not to remove awareness of women who are victimised, or resources from female victims, but to raise awareness of other victims of violence that are not receiving needed aid.

 Another area of blindness is in homosexual or polyamorous relationships.
 Men can be victimised by their male partners; women by their female partners; and one person can either victimise multiple partners, or be victimised by multiple partners.
-To expect that people are only in heterosexual monogamous relationships denies aid to those in atypical relationships.
+To expect that people are only in heterosexual monogamous relationships denies aid to those in non-traditional relationships.

 The vast majority of the focus of domestic violence is about women specifically because Australia is a male dominated society.
 The “system” is set up for men and not for women.
 The focus of violence against women aims to rebalance this domination, and as such, it’s intention is noble.
 Consider that the average 12 year old male is as strong as the average fully matured adult woman.
 The strength of the male increases over the following 6 years.
 This gives the average adult male a significant direct physical strength advantage to average adult females regarding physical violence – the most public face of domestic violence.
 Hopefully it is clear that a combination of both physical strength and societal dominance places the average female in a far more vulnerable position than the average male.
-The statistics bear out this vulnerability with the majority of victims (2/3) being female while the majority of the perpetators are male (a bit more than 2/3).
+The statistics bear out this vulnerability with the majority of victims (2/3) being female while the majority of the Perpetrators are male (a bit more than 2/3).

 However physical violence is not the only form of domestic violence, and the minority of males who are victims have virtually no support at all.
 It is important to recognise that males can be victims and also deserve support.